saravanancodingmart/engagedly_problem/README.md

 # Steps to run this project :

 	1. Clone this repository
+	2. Enter into the project directory through CLI
-	2. run main.rb using command "ruby main.rb"
+	3. run main.rb using command "ruby main.rb"
-	3. Test it
+	4. Test it

 	Done this problem in O(n) complexity !